-The key elements of the Moonee Valley Park Development Vision include:
+Other elements of the Moonee Valley Park vision include:

-- A new medium to high density residential community comprising in the order of 2,000 dwellings. - A new commercial and entertainment hub, known as Cox Place, that will attract people as a destination and entry to the racing precinct. - A new local park on McPherson Street, known as Tote Park, which measures approximately 5,000 square metres in area. - The creation of pocket parks and high quality landscape spaces to provide additional opportunities for residents and visitors to gather and connect. - The extension of the Activity Centre into Moonee Valley Park through the creation of a permeable street and block pattern that promotes and encourages sustainable transport movements. - A new north-south road along the eastern edge of Moonee Valley Park for improved local connectivity. - The creation of new shared path networks (off-road) that will represent a significant contribution to the local and regional bicycle network. - Implementation of community facilities, including: kindergarten / early learning centre, public art and community meeting facilities, maternal child health services and meetings rooms to serve the wider community.
+- The provision of a new medium to high density residential community comprising in the order of 2,000 dwellings. - The creation of pocket parks and high quality landscape spaces to provide additional opportunities for residents and visitors to gather and connect. - > The extension of the Activity Centre into Moonee Valley Park through the creation of a permeable street and block pattern that promotes and encourages sustainable transport movements. - Implementation of community facilities, including: kindergarten / early learning centre, public art and community meeting facilities, maternal child health services and meetings rooms to serve the wider community.